Nukegate scandal: Troubled construction

 In May, 2008, SCE&G (a subsidiary of SCANA) and Santee Cooper announced that they had signed an engineering, procurement and construction contract with Westinghouse to build two AP1000 nuclear reactors.
 The CEO of Santee Cooper cited the state's projected growth as a determining factor for increasing the utility's energy capacity.
 Both utilities were joint owners (SCE&G owned 55 percent, Santee Cooper owned 45 percent) in the project and shared operating costs.
-The two reactors, with an estimated cost of $9.8 billion, would be the first built in the United States in the last thirty years and were heralded as leading the United States into a new nuclear renaissance.
+The two reactors, with an estimated cost of $9.8 billion, would be the first built in the United States in the last thirty years and were heralded by its proponents as leading the United States into a new nuclear renaissance.

 The AP1000 design was seen as novel because of its simplified structure and use of pre-fabricated nuclear reactor parts that allowed for modular construction.
 Construction began on the units in 2013 after the design was approved by the Nuclear Regulatory Commission.
 However, contractors lacked the requisite experience because the nuclear power construction industry had stagnated for thirty years.
-The stagnation also led to a dearth in adequate supply chains.
+The stagnation also resulted in inadequate supply chains.
 Ultimately, Westinghouse had to take over the construction of the units itself, something the company was not qualified for.

 Westinghouse's management of the construction proved to be calamitous.
 The construction site employed five thousand laborers, who built two new concrete plants on the site to continuously pour concrete as well as a seven-story-tall building to assemble structural modules.
 But the site lacked a fully-integrated construction schedule and the pre-fabricated nuclear reactor parts that arrived on-site had been manufactured incorrectly, which caused significant delays.
 In 2008, the initial cost estimate of the expansion was $9.8 billion, but by 2017 it had ballooned to $25 billion.

 During the construction process, Westinghouse and other contractors at V. C. Summer violated state law by having unlicensed workers create mechanical and electrical blueprints without having a professional engineer sign off on them.
 SCANA received a memo from Westinghouse's deputy counsel which stated that the contractors did not have to follow South Carolina law because the company's federal license superseded the state's requirements.
 Executives at Santee Cooper claim they were not made aware of the Westinghouse memo.
 The legality of that memo is in question.
 Nonetheless, the blueprints were often faulty and resulted in "[d]elays, incorrect parts, thousands of engineering changes, and billions of dollars in wasted money".